Coupa Software (NASDAQ:COUP) Updates FY 2023 Earnings Guidance

-In other news, insider Mark Riggs sold 5,018 shares of the stock in a transaction on Wednesday, August 3rd.
-The stock was sold at an average price of $75.32, for a total transaction of $377,955.76.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other news, insider Mark Riggs sold 5,018 shares of the stock in a transaction on Wednesday, August 3rd.
-The stock was sold at an average price of $75.32, for a total transaction of $377,955.76.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CAO Maurizio Baratta sold 598 shares of the stock in a transaction on Tuesday, June 21st.
-The stock was sold at an average price of $55.11, for a total value of $32,955.78.
-Following the sale, the chief accounting officer now directly owns 4,170 shares in the company, valued at $229,808.70.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 20,113 shares of company stock valued at $1,210,703.
-2.20% of the stock is owned by corporate insiders.
+In other news, insider Mark Riggs sold 5,018 shares of the stock in a transaction dated Wednesday, August 3rd.
+The shares were sold at an average price of $75.32, for a total value of $377,955.76.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+2.20% of the stock is currently owned by insiders.

-Several large investors have recently modified their holdings of the stock.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in Coupa Software in the first quarter valued at about $139,000.
-MetLife Investment Management LLC acquired a new stake in Coupa Software in the first quarter valued at about $490,000.
-Panagora Asset Management Inc. boosted its stake in Coupa Software by 109.1% in the first quarter.
-Panagora Asset Management Inc. now owns 5,310 shares of the technology company’s stock valued at $540,000 after buying an additional 2,770 shares in the last quarter.
-Dimensional Fund Advisors LP boosted its stake in Coupa Software by 12.0% in the first quarter.
-Dimensional Fund Advisors LP now owns 112,862 shares of the technology company’s stock valued at $11,473,000 after buying an additional 12,067 shares in the last quarter.
-Finally, Vanguard Group Inc. boosted its stake in Coupa Software by 1.2% in the first quarter.
-Vanguard Group Inc. now owns 6,810,191 shares of the technology company’s stock valued at $692,120,000 after buying an additional 77,434 shares in the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Mackenzie Financial Corp raised its stake in Coupa Software by 41,503.9% in the first quarter.
+Mackenzie Financial Corp now owns 1,622,967 shares of the technology company’s stock valued at $164,942,000 after purchasing an additional 1,619,066 shares in the last quarter.
+Durable Capital Partners LP increased its holdings in Coupa Software by 49.6% during the 1st quarter.
+Durable Capital Partners LP now owns 1,263,662 shares of the technology company’s stock valued at $128,426,000 after purchasing an additional 419,129 shares during the period.
+Renaissance Technologies LLC raised its holdings in shares of Coupa Software by 46.5% during the first quarter.
+Renaissance Technologies LLC now owns 1,128,200 shares of the technology company’s stock valued at $114,659,000 after acquiring an additional 358,300 shares in the last quarter.
+Vanguard Group Inc. increased its position in Coupa Software by 1.2% during the 1st quarter.
+Vanguard Group Inc. now owns 6,810,191 shares of the technology company’s stock valued at $692,120,000 after purchasing an additional 77,434 shares during the period.
+Finally, Worldquant Millennium Advisors LLC increased its position in Coupa Software by 65.0% during the 1st quarter.
+Worldquant Millennium Advisors LLC now owns 120,350 shares of the technology company’s stock valued at $12,231,000 after purchasing an additional 47,392 shares during the period.

 Coupa Software Company Profile